wp-plugins/wordpress-admin-bar-improved/readme.txt

 === WordPress Admin Bar Improved ===
 Contributors: dilbert4life, electriceasel
-Tags: admin bar, top, login form, 3.1+, ajax, search Requires at least: 3.1
+Tags: admin bar, top, login form, 3.3+, ajax, search, toolbar Requires at least: 3.3
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 3.3.4
+Stable tag: 3.3.5

-A set of custom tweaks to the WordPress Admin Bar that was introduced in WP3.1.
+A set of custom tweaks to the WordPress Admin Bar that was introduced in WP 3.1.
+Since version 3.3.5 of this plugin, it is only compatible with WP 3.3 or greater, due to API changes.

 == Description ==

-This plugin has been completely re-written to interface with the WP3.1 admin bar, and adds some much requested / great features to the WP Admin Bar.
+This plugin has been completely re-written to interface with the WP 3.1 admin bar, and adds some much requested / great features to the WP Admin Bar.
+Due to API changes in WP 3.3, this plugin is no longer compatible with earlier versions of WordPress.
+It requires WP 3.3 or greater.
+If you are using a version prior to WP 3.3, please download and install [version 3.3.4](http://downloads.wordpress.org/plugin/wordpress-admin-bar-improved.3.3.4.zip) of this plugin, as the latest version will not work for you.

-**Please note that this is the last version that will work with WordPress 3.2.1 or less.
-The next version will require WordPress 3.3 or greater.**

 Check the post on this plugin over at our site, [Electric Easel](http://www.electriceasel.com/plugins/wordpress-admin-bar-improved), for instructions, updates, and other news.

 Features:

-* Easy Interface using WP3.0 Menus to add custom menu items to your Admin Bar.
+* Easy Interface using WP 3.0 Menus to add custom menu items to your Admin Bar.
 * Displays a login form on the front end of your site in the WP Admin Bar.
 * Ajax Login
 * Ajax Search from form in admin bar